Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 38 dead 8 survivors"

 * Magnus Heggø had been on Kongsgaard since Jan.-1942.
-After having spent some time in the hospital he briefly joined President de Vogue, then served on Madrono when this ship was captured by the German raider Thor in July-1942 and endured a horrible time thereafter (see the story under "A Sabotage Attempt").
-He'll be 82 years old this year (2004).
+After having spent some time in the hospital he briefly served on President de Vogue, and was on Madrono when this ship was captured by the German raider Thor in July-1942, enduring a horrible time thereafter (see the story at "A Sabotage Attempt" in my text for Madrono).
+He died on May 15-2011.
 He had joined his first ship at age 15, namely D/S Truth, on which his father already served at the time.
 Truth was in the coal and sugar trade between the U.S. and West Indies.
 When this ship was sold in 1939 he joined Ingerfem, where he was when Norway was invaded by the Germans on Apr.
 9-1940.
 (After the war he served as captain on Westfal-Larsen's Varanger).

-"Notraships Flåte", J. R. Hegland - 1976, which says Kongsgaard was 7 n.miles west of North Point, Curaçao when the attack took place (time given as 09:12) gives the U-boat as U-502 (Rosenstiel).
+"Notraships Flåte", J. R. Hegland - 1976, which says Kongsgaard was 7 n. miles west of North Point, Curacao when the attack took place (time given as 09:12) gives the U-boat as U-502 (Rosenstiel).
 I've been told by a visitor to my site that Jürgen Rohwer did indeed list U-502 in the first edition of his book, and U-67 as sinking the American tanker J. N. Pew on the 22nd (German time), but the time of attack by U-502 on Kongsgaard did not match up with the time that Kongsgaard reported, neither did the attack on the American ship correspond with position and time of U-67.
-I have Rohwer's 1999 edition of the book, which has been corrected to show the U-boat as U-67 for Kongsgaard and U-502 for the American ship.
+I have Rohwer's 1999 edition of the book, which has been corrected to show the U-boat as U-67 for Kongsgaard and U-502 for the American ship (see also this external page).

 Crew List:

 * I believe Georg Svensen and Georg Svendsen listed below must be one and the same person.
 This crew list appears to be a combination of those who were on board during the first attack in June-1941 and those who survived/were killed in the second attack.
 In other words, my guess is that Georg Svensen was a survivor of the first attack, but was killed in Febr.-1942.
-There were 8 survivors from the sinking in 1942, so there might still be one name too many below.
+8 are said to have survived the sinking in 1942, and if this is the case, there's 1 name too many below.
 Some sources say there were 37 casualties, others say 38.
-According to a memorandum from Navy Department - Office of the Chief of Naval Operations, Washington, based on the captain's statements, Kongsgaard had a crew of 46, 38 were missing (the man found in the water by the fishing vessel may not be included among the number of survivors in this report, but if this is the case, the total number of survivors adds up to 9).
+According to a memorandum from (to?)
+Navy Department - Office of the Chief of Naval Operations, Washington, dated Apr.
+9-1942, signed U.S.N.R.
+Ensign A. J. Powers, based on the captain's statements, Kongsgaard had a crew of 46, 38 were missing (the man found in the water by the fishing vessel may not be included among the number of survivors in this report, in which case the total number of survivors adds up to 9).
 This memorandum also states that the captain had changed his originally intended course, following instructions signalled from the Dutch destroyer, though he himself felt the new course wasn't safe, and 2 hours later they were torpedoed.
 An S.O.S. was sent but no reply was received and the destroyer did not arrive for 6 hours.

 Survivors